A practical guide to your Zendesk automation setup in 2026

 Upgrade your Zendesk automation setup from routing rules to intelligent resolution

 A native Zendesk automation setup is a great first step.
 Using triggers and automations can clean up your workflows and take care of the simple, repetitive stuff.
-But at their core, they only route and manage tickets; they don't actually solve them.
+They are the market-leading tools for routing and managing tickets.

-To get real, scalable automation that gives your team the freedom to focus on high-impact work, you need an intelligent layer that understands context, connects to all your scattered knowledge, and resolves customer issues on its own. eesel AI is the simplest way to upgrade your Zendesk setup and shift from just routing tickets to intelligently resolving them, all without the headache of switching platforms.
+To get real, scalable automation that gives your team the freedom to focus on high-impact work, you can add an intelligent layer that understands context, connects to all your scattered knowledge, and resolves customer issues on its own. eesel AI is one of many great options to upgrade your Zendesk setup and shift from just routing tickets to intelligently resolving them, all while staying within the Zendesk ecosystem you already trust.

 Ready to see what that looks like for your team?
 Sign up for eesel AI and connect your Zendesk account in just a few minutes.